quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Sending data after an idle period

-A sender is considered idle if it has no bytes in flight.
+A sender becomes idle if it has no bytes in flight.
 A sender can become idle when it is application limited and has no data to send, or when it marks packets as lost (and therefore not in flight).

 A sender's congestion window MUST not increase while it is idle.